The Secret to Painting Realistic Eyes

 - Trace lots of eyes for practice.
 If you have a photo of eyes and a sheet of tracing paper or a lightbox, you can trace the eyes to see what eyes actually looks like.
 You can trace as many times as you want to get a feel for the eye.
 Don’t be worried if your tracings look stiff, formal, or unrealistic at first.
 As you look back at your tracing and loosen up a bit, the eyes will start to look more realistic as you go.

-- If the head is turned, the eyes change due to the angle and how the light and shadow appear based on that angle.
+- If the head is turned, the eyes change based on the angle.
+Also look at how the light and shadow appear based on that angle.
 If you are painting realistic eyes in a turned head, you will need to take this into consideration.

 - Eyes are not symmetrical.
 Left and right eyes are going to have subtle difference.
 If you want a more realistic eye, it’s better to match what you see in the photo or person rather than trying to make the eyes match each other.